Freethebear/Bears-NL2-dark-theme/README.md

 HOW TO INSTALL:

-Download: click  "clone or download" and selected "Download ZIP"
+Download: click  "clone or download" and select "Download ZIP"

 Step 1 (applying the theme): move the "skin" folder from the rar file into the \steam games\steamapps\common\NoLimits 2\data
 		               directory, launch the game.